UC Davis MBA Grad Pledges to Support Economic Growth in Liberia

 The story that has stood out most for him from this project is from a Guatemalan student interested in medicine.
 Like Gaye, she is determined to use her education to return home and find a way to give back to her country.

 Her essay triggered a sudden, revealing sensation in him.
-Reading it, he says, he was struck for the first time by the impact he’s already making for others facing such similar struggles as he did along his own path.
+Reading it, he says, he was struck for the first time by the impact he is already making for others facing such similar struggles as he did along his own path.

-“Wow, that’s really fascinating,” he said to himself in that moment, “to come full circle, and to be able to contribute to sending kids where they want to go.”
+“Wow, that’s really fascinating,” he thought, “to come full circle, and to be able to contribute to sending kids where they want to go.”